Reintroduce tournique, splint, plasma, and largebandage

 What would the practical difference be between bandages and tourniquet?

-Updated by beta about 4 years ago
+Updated by beta over 4 years ago

 Tourniquets are used to stop major bleeding (ie: from an artery).
 You cannot stop arterial bleeding with a bandage.